-SEO vs PPC—the debate rages on.
+SEO versus PPC—the debate rages on.

 Just What Are SEO & PPC?

 Before we get too far into the weeds, let's pause for a quick definition of terms.
-SEO stands for Search engine optimization and refers to a set of tactics and activities that work together to drive your page up the rankings on search engine results pages.
+SEO stands for Search engine optimization and refers to tactics and activities that work together to drive your page up the rankings on search engine results pages.
 The ultimate goal of SEO is to rank above the fold on the first page of results for your chosen keywords.